 Human Subjects Protection Program

-The University has also agreed to adhere to the statements of ethical principles as described in The Nuremberg Code, The Belmont Report: Ethical Principles and Guidelines for the Human Subjects of Research, and the Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
+The University of Southern California is committed to the protection of human research participants in all biomedical and behavioral research conducted by or at USC or with university resources.
+The University adheres to ethical principles of The Nuremberg Code, The Belmont Report: Ethical Principles and Guidelines for the Human Subjects of Research, and the Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.

 The HSPP consists of the OPRS and four Institutional Review Boards.
 These entities comply with existing regulations of the federal government (FDA, OHRP, OCR), state and local laws as well as institutional policies.
 This commitment to the protection of human participants applies to all University of Southern California research involving human participants regardless of whether the research is funded through the university, the federal government, a non-profit or industry sponsor and regardless of the location of the research.